How to make your voice sound better

 Note that “slow” doesn’t mean plodding and tedious, t a l k i n g l i k e t h i s or liiiike thiiiiiisss.
 Think of it as talking deliberately, using the sound and rhythm of language to communicate better.

-As a matter of fact, one powerful—and fun—way to practice enunciation and modulation is to learn a hip-hop verse and rap along to it.
+One powerful—and fun—way to practice enunciation and modulation is to learn a hip-hop verse and rap along to it.
 (I like the old-school jams, myself.)
-You’ll find that a typical verse is carefully constructed and delivered—it forces you to use all of your mouth muscles and enunciate all your words and letter sounds.
+You’ll find that a typical verse is carefully constructed and delivered—it forces you to use all of your mouth muscles and enunciate every word and letter sound.

-Try taking these four lines for a spin—go ahead, say them out loud:
+Try taking these two lines for a spin—go ahead, say them out loud:

 Feels a little like a workout, doesn’t it?
-Like any form of exercise, it can hard at first, but eventually you’ll build up endurance and deliberate speaking will come more automatically, especially in professional contexts.
+Like any form of exercise, it can be hard at first, but eventually, you’ll build up endurance and deliberate speaking will come automatically, especially in professional contexts.

 4. Drink water.

 As if you needed another reason to hydrate, water keeps your throat and vocal cords nice and lubricated.
 That means a smoother sound and easier speaking experience.
-Make sure to eat well and keep your electrolytes up, too, for maximum energy and endurance.
+Make sure to eat well and keep your electrolytes up, too, for maximum endurance.
+Talking takes energy!

 5. Be mindful of your body.

-Your voice arises from your entire body, not just your mouth or throat.
+Your voice comes from your entire body, not just your mouth or throat.
 I’m talking about your diaphragm, your stomach, your spine, your nose, and—perhaps most importantly—your brain.
-Be mindful of your posture, breathing, eating habits, and emotional state, as all factors influence how your voice sounds.
+Be mindful of your posture, breathing, eating habits, and emotional state, because all of these factors influence how your voice sounds.

-To optimize the sound of your voice through physical means, do the following:
+To optimize the sound of your voice using your body, do the following:

 • Breathe from your diaphragm.
-Breathing more deeply while speaking can help you protect your vocal cords from strain and embody a richer, more consistent speaking tone.
-An easy way to practice breathing from your diaphragm is to practice breathing from your belly rather than your chest or nose.
-The trick is to try and not to move your chest muscles too much while breathing.
+Breathing deeply while speaking can help protect your vocal cords from strain and have a richer, more consistent tone.
+An easy way to get in the habit of breathing from your diaphragm is to practice filling your belly with air instead of your chest or nose.
+The trick is to try not to move your chest muscles too much while breathing.

 • Sit or stand up straight.
-Poor posture affects your voice in numerous ways, such as putting strain on your larynx and throat muscles, constricting your jaw, and causing breathing difficulties that reduce your vocal endurance.
-Engaging your core, extending your neck, and relaxing your shoulders can fix posture-related speaking problems—and make you feel (and sound) more confident.
+Poor posture affects your voice in many ways, such as putting strain on your larynx and throat muscles, constricting your jaw, and causing breathing difficulties that reduce your vocal endurance.
+Engaging your core, extending your neck, and relaxing your shoulders can fix posture-related speaking problems, and make you feel (and sound) more confident.

 • Think about what you ingest.
 What you eat, drink, and breathe in matters.
-Smoking can negatively affect your voice, and believe it or not, so can digestive problems such as acid reflux.
+Smoking can negatively affect your voice, and believe it or not, so can digestive problems, like acid reflux.
 According to WebMD: “Stomach acid can irritate your vocal cords, throat, and esophagus.
 This leads to a hoarse voice, wheezing, and too much mucus in your throat.”

 Record yourself speaking normally (“Hi, my name is…”), then record yourself saying the same words with a big smile (think 😃 big, not 🤡 big) on your face.
 Listen to the recordings back-to-back.
 Notice anything?
 Your smile comes through in how your voice sounds!

-Remember that you have to use muscles to use your voice, and exerting those muscles too hard can lead to injuries.
-Take breaks and don’t overdo it.
+Remember – you have to use muscles to speak, and exerting those muscles too hard can lead to injuries.
+So, take breaks and don’t overdo it.

 6. Listen carefully to other voices you like.

-Where better to get some inspiration for creating your business voice than to listen to your favorite voices?
+Where better to get some inspiration for your business voice than listening to your favorite voices?

-Podcasts, books on tape, and even TikTok are great opportunities to listen to and learn from people using their professional voices.
-Listen to how Phoebe Judge says, “this is Criminal,” or how an audiobook narrator says, “Call me Ishmael.”
+Podcasts, books on tape, and even TikTok are great ways to hear and learn from people using their professional voices.
+Listen to how Phoebe Judge says, “This is Criminal,” or how an audiobook narrator says, “Call me Ishmael.”
 People stretch, twist, clip, raise, and lower their voices, often in unexpected ways.

-Music is bursting with examples, too.
-You probably can’t match Freddie Mercury’s vocal chops (and if you can, you probably aren’t reading this article), but listen to his choices: when he decides to belt versus when he sings softly and intimately.
-That kind of control is a skill anyone can practice and master.
+Music is packed with examples, too.
+You probably can’t match Freddie Mercury’s vocal chops (and if you can, you really don’t need to read this article), but listen to his choices, like when he decides to belt versus when he sings softly and intimately.
+That kind of control is a skill anyone can practice and master—to varying degrees.

 7. Invest in high-quality equipment.

 The equipment you use to make your voice heard makes a serious difference.
-From your phone to your computer microphone, the devices picking up your voice can vary significantly in terms of quality.
+From your phone to your laptop mic, the devices picking up your voice can vary significantly in terms of quality.

-If you engage in video meetings, phone calls, or record yourself for social media, having high-quality equipment will make your voice sound better to your customers.
+If you have a lot of video chats, phone calls, or record yourself for social media, having high-quality equipment will make your voice sound better to your customers.
 Spending a bit of extra money on audio equipment for your business will help you project the most professional voice possible.

-If you spend a lot of time on the road, make sure you have a working cell phone and earbuds or a headset with a decent microphone, so nobody misses anything you say during your calls.
+If you spend a lot of time on the road, make sure you have a working cell phone and earbuds (or headset) with a decent microphone, so nobody misses anything you say during your calls.

 8. Warm up your mouth and vocal cords.